 12. Vietnamese Cilantro (Phak Phai)

-This herb is technically not the same as cilantro but has equally flavorful leaves.
-Vietnamese cilantro is Persicaria Odorata and is more like a vine than an herb.
-This plant is native to Southeast Asia and therefore prefers a tropical and humid climate.
+Vietnamese cilantro is Persicaria Odorata, more like a vine than an herb.
+This plant is native to Southeast Asia and prefers a tropical and humid climate.

-This herb has darker leaves with smoother edges and is pointed and oblong in shape with a purple stripe down the middle, so it doesn’t look much like cilantro, but it can mimic the flavor very well.
+This herb has darker leaves with smoother edges.
+It is pointed and oblong in shape, with a purple stripe down the middle.

-In fact, there are those who swear by Vietnamese cilantro and say it’s better than the real thing.
+Some swear by Vietnamese cilantro and say it’s better than the real thing.
 Note that the leaves will be damaged if frozen and should not be eaten.

-In Southeast Asian countries, this plant aids digestion and has an anti-inflammatory effect.
 The fibers in Rau Ram help purify the body and warm the digestive system.
-The leaves are effective in the treatment of colds and flu.
+The leaves are effective in treating colds and flu.

 Fortunately, this plant bolts quite slowly.
-So if you prefer the taste of its leaves, you will have plenty of leaves to harvest!
+So, if you prefer the taste of its leaves, you will have plenty of leaves to harvest!

 Choosing The Right Type